 British-made Pacerpoles are far superior to the trekking poles you can buy in the United States.
-I’ve been testing a pair for nearly 2 months and I am a convert.
+I’ve been using them for 7 years and can’t imagine hiking without themt.
 They help me carry a backpack with better posture, prevent muscle soreness in my legs, and are much more resistant to bending and snapping than my current trekking poles.

 The main difference between conventional poles and Pacerpoles is in the hand grip.
 It’s kind of hard to explain so I’ve shot this video to show you.
 Instead of a vertical pole grip, the Pacerpoles have a horizontal pistol style grip, where your thumb is positioned at a 45 degree angle to the ground and the ball of your hand is on the top of the pole.
 These two changes give you a much better mechanical advantage to use the poles for propulsion and lift, rather than just lateral stabilization like conventional hiking and trekking poles.